 As stated above, you can set up your will or revocable trust to automatically create irrevocable trusts at the time of your death.
 When you use your will to create irrevocable trusts, it’s called a testamentary trust.
 But you can also set up irrevocable trusts during your lifetime.

 - The main purpose of the trust.
 Is it to transfer wealth to the next generation?
 Keep a family business in the family?
-Leave a lasting legacy with a charity you support?
+Leave a legacy with a charity you support?

 - Specific tax considerations.
 Are you comfortable with paying gift tax up front if it means avoiding estate tax down the line?